dansmyers/dansmyers.github.io-archived/_posts/2017-06-25-Littles_Result_and_Customer_Churn.md

 ## Churn Rates

-This is related to the concept of *customer churn*, which is a critical issue for subscription-based businesses.
+This question is related to the concept of *customer churn*, which is a critical issue for subscription-based businesses.
 The churn rate of a subscription service is the fraction of customers that cancel service at the end of each billing period.
 For example, if a company has a churn rate of 50%, then half of its